+to the colonists.
 To make ready for cultivation, most of the land appears to require only that it be cleared of timber, undergrowth, moss and other thick vegetation covering.
-This, however, means real toil, aithough the clearing world be as difficult as early farmers in southern Minnesots, for instance, experienced.
-Here the timber is generally light and the trees are mostly soft wood, so stumps rot quickly and are shallow rooted.
-Minnesota and Wisconsin had considerable hardwood forests, which siderable hardwood forests, which aiderable hardwood forests, which generally are deep rooted.
-Undowbtedly some of the soll in the valley is sour.
-Moss is one indication of that.
-Director Don Invin of the colonization, says, however, that in laying out the farm tracts efforts were made to avoid sour soil through tests.
-Of course, even though some sour acres are found on the tracts, commercial fertifizer could restore the land's sweetness in a year or two. a year or two
+This, however, means real toil, aithough the clear-ing worit be as difficult as early farmers in southern Minnesots, for finatance, experienced.
+Here the tim-ber is generally light and the tress are mostly soft wood, so atumps rot quickly and are shallow rooted.
+Minnesota and Wisconsin had con-siderable hardwood forests, which siderable hardwood forests, which siderable hardwood forests, which generally are deep routed.
+Undoubtedly some of the soil in the valley is sour.
+Moss is none indi-cation af that.
+Director Don Irwin of the colonization, says, however, that in laying out the farm tracks efforts were made to avoid sour soil through tests.
+Of course, even though some sour acres are found on the tracks, commercial fertilizer could restore the land's sweetness in a year or two. a year or two